 For those boating in the US, Canada, Great Britain, Australian or New Zealand, where supplies are easily available, the decision is much easier.
 But several cruisers in the Caribbean absolutely love theirs, as do many in the Sea of Cortez — they’ve figured out ways to either get supplies or developed do-it-yourself alternatives.

 There are 7 SodaStream models available.
+Update: As of September 2018, the company appears to have streamlined their product line to three styles.
+Visit SodaStream to learn more.
 The company has a nice comparison chart, and it’s useful to know that the prices roughly increase as you go from left to right.
 For use aboard a boat, however, I’d opt for the lowest priced unit, called the “Fountain Jet” model (sometimes just called the Jet) — it is the simplest mechanism, uses plastic bottles (some of the high end ones use glass) and is all-plastic construction.
 Further, the product comparison page says that it can use either the smaller OR larger carbonators (I’d think that the large ones would be more convenient on a boat).
 Wherever you buy it, note that it comes with a SMALL carbonator, not a large.